mich1803/Codenames-LLM/README.md

 ## Overview

 Codenames is a word-based party game where players give one-word clues to help their team guess specific words from a grid, avoiding the opposing team's words and a deadly assassin word.
-In this project, we simulate this game using LLMs like GPT-4, BERT, and other cutting-edge models to evaluate their performance, strategic thinking, and language understanding.
+In this project, we simulate this game using LLMs like GPT-4, LLaMa, and other cutting-edge models to evaluate their performance, strategic thinking, and language understanding.

 ## Objectives